mziescha/ansible-kubernetes/README.md

-Building a simple LAMP stack and deploying Application using Ansible Playbooks.
+Building a simple cluster during a kubernetes course
 -------------------------------------------

 These playbooks require Ansible 1.2.